Windshield Wiper Replacement

 - Squint at the streaks left on your windshield.

 - Promise yourself a new set of wipers the very next time you’re out.

 - Forget about it until the next time it rains.

 How about switching to a Midas maintenance routine?
-We’ll take a look at your wipers as part of every Midas Touch Courtesy Check, and can replace them before they squeak.
+We’ll take a look at your wipers as part of every Midas Closer Look Vehicle Check™1, and can replace them before they squeak.

 Are your wipers whining right now?
 Break the cycle before the rainy season hits.
 Request an appointment today.

 Replace your windshield wipers when they no longer effectively clear your windshield view (quietly).
 In addition to the distracting noises an aging wiper can make, a windshield obscured by water, dirt, or streaking can be a safety hazard.
 Severely worn-out windshield wipers can even scratch your windshield.
 Here are some signs that it’s time for new wipers:

 - Dirt, debris, or streaking left behind on the windshield - Your wipers are no longer doing their job of clearing your view of the road.
 The rubber edges are damaged, or the blade assembly is misaligned.